eggnaut/da-vinci/README.md

 # EggEngine
-A custom framework/engine written by me with and for Python.
+A custom framework/engine written with and for Python.

 ## Features:
 EggEngine comes with 7 Python modules ready to use!